 A recent interview with Nintendo’s president Tatsumi Kimishima has been translated and some new juicy information has been found.
 This includes Nintendo branching off into motion pictures for its character IP.
 You will see they discussed the Super Mario Brothers movie which was live-action and how they likely will not go down this route again.
 This obviously means they will consider animated movies which might better suit their IP.

 Also interesting enough is some discussion around their upcoming mobile games with Fire Emblem and Animal Crossing.
-To close, there was some NX discussion regarding why it’s launching in March 2017 and how this new platform will NOT be the successor to the 3DS or the Wii U. This remains to be seen as we know it is a console of some kind, and this is likely a statement to continue the software and hardware sales of both the 3DS and Wii U. Nintendo had said previously it would support the Wii well into the Wii U’s life, but as we all saw it was practically shut down the day the Wii U launched.
+To close, there was some NX discussion regarding why it’s launching in March 2017 and how this new platform will NOT be the successor to the 3DS or the Wii U. This remains to be seen as we know it is a console of some kind, and this is likely a statement to continue the software and hardware sales of both the 3DS and Wii U. Along with such statements, they may want to promote their product through a worldwide marketing campaign.
+Further, display ads, YouTube advertisement, and influencer promotions might be their new strategy for marketing.
+Companies like Nintendo often use pay-per-click advertising with the help of a digital marketing company like a Miami PPC Agency in Florida.
+Nintendo had said previously it would support the Wii well into the Wii U’s life, but as we all saw it was practically shut down the day the Wii U launched.
 Many would argue the Wii support died after The Legend of Zelda: Skyword Sword launched.

 Here’s the full interview fully translated below courtesy of Asahi Digital [Source]: